Online House Auctions: What They Are And How They Work

 Many people like online auctions because they move quickly, and it’s a much faster way to close on a home.
 There are no lenders, no contingencies to protect buyers and no inspections.

 In-person auctions move quickly, and participants are expected to understand how it all works from the get-go.
 Most in-person auctions are conducted by auctioneers with an online presence, so readers should check for information about how to bid before they go.
+Online auctions, on the other hand, proceed more slowly.
+This gives potential buyers time to familiarize themselves with the auction house’s rules and procedures and to participate in the process more comfortably.

 When you buy a home at auction, delayed financing is the only way to refinance your home after the purchase has been finalized.
 This program allows borrowers to pay cash for a home, then begin the refinancing process the very next day.
 This allows you to extract some of the cash you used to pay for the home.